k0retux/fuddly/docs/source/scenario.rst

      def callback(scenario_env, current_step, next_step)

   The ``current_step`` is the one that is in progress and which is connected to ``next_step`` by the transition containing the current callback.
-The ``scenario_env`` is an object shared between each step of a scenario.
-Its attribute ``dm`` is initialized with the currently loaded data model.
+The ``scenario_env`` parameter is a reference to the scenario environment :class:`framework.scenario.ScenarioEnv`, which is shared between all the steps and transitions of a scenario.

+  .. note:: A scenario environment :class:`framework.scenario.ScenarioEnv` provides some information like
+       an attribute ``dm`` which is initialized with the :class:`framework.data_model_builder.DataModel` related to the scenario; or an attribute ``target`` which is initialized with the current target in use (a subclass of :class:`framework.target.Target`).

+       A scenario environment can also be used as a shared memory for all the steps and transitions of a scenario.

 ``cbk_after_sending``
   To provide a function that will be executed before the execution of the next step, and just after